Robert-van-Engelen/ForthMSX/README.md

 ForthMSX uses the available 32K BASIC RAM without using other RAM slots.
 This supports all 64K MSX systems.
 In the future, it makes perhaps sense to release a version that runs Forth in certain RAM slots concurrently to BASIC/MSX-DOS/Nextor.

 With the current full version `forth.bin` you can extend Forth by loading Forth source code and try some examples.
 Locate the `FILE.FTH` source [`src/FILE.FTH`](src/FILE.FTH) and import this file to disk in WebMSX.
-Then type `require files.fth` in ForthMSX to load and compile Forth files definitions (takes about a second).
+Then type `require file.fth` in ForthMSX to load and compile Forth files definitions (takes about a second).
 Then type `files`:

 ![ForthMSX](img/forthmsx3.png)